microsoft/hack-workshop-web/goals/1-deploy.md

 # Goal 1: Create cloud resources and deploy the website

 Many developers use templates or other samples to help bootstrap their projects.
-Rather than building from scratch, the pet shelter wants to minimize the startup steps as best as possible.
-Towards that end, they would like your team to use an [already built template](https://github.com/staticwebdev/mongoose-starter) for [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview?WT.mc_id=academic-28005-chrhar).
-The template includes the following:
+Rather than building from scratch, the pet shelter wants to minimize the startup steps where possible.
+They would like your team to use a [pre-built template](https://github.com/staticwebdev/mongoose-starter) for [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview?WT.mc_id=academic-28005-chrhar), and configure the cloud resources necessary to host the template.

+## The goal

+For this goal, your team will deploy a [template built for Azure Static Web Apps](https://github.com/staticwebdev/mongoose-starter).
+The template includes:

 - Client app written with HTML, CSS and vanilla JavaScript
 - Server-side code using [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview?WT.mc_id=academic-28005-chrhar) and [Mongoose](https://mongoosejs.com/) to interact with the database

-## The goal

-For this goal, your team will deploy the sample to Azure.
-During the process, you will create the following resources:
+Your team will also create and configure the following resources on Azure to host the project:

 - Azure Static Web App to host the project
 - [Azure Cosmos DB API for MongoDB](https://docs.microsoft.com/azure/cosmos-db/mongodb/mongodb-introduction?WT.mc_id=academic-28005-chrhar) to store the data

-Additionally, you will configure the Static Web App with the correct connection string to the database.

 ## The Azure Services